 The Powerplay never stops

-Even if relationships between Ayatholla Ali and Uncle Sam have improved in 2014, the game of power and money goes on.
+Even if relationships between Ayatholla Ali and Uncle Sam have improved, the game of power and money goes on.
 Gold and precious metals are still important in politics.
-Men in black with gold bullion in their attaché cases are important.
+Men in black with gold bullion in their attaché cases are important pawns.
 Gold is an international commodity.
 No matter what Uncle Sam and other governments are threating with gold will find its own way to those who have resources, goods and money to pay for it.